Reye Syndrome

 English

-Madhu Sasidhar is a Pulmonary Medicine specialist and an Intensive Care Medicine provider in Cleveland, Ohio.
+Madhu Sasidhar is an Intensive Care Medicine provider practicing medicine in Cleveland, Ohio.
 Dr. Sasidhar is rated as an Elite provider by MediFind in the treatment of Reye Syndrome.
-His top areas of expertise are Reye Syndrome, Glutaric Acidemia Type 2, Cerebral Hypoxia, Acute Respiratory Distress Syndrome (ARDS), and Lung Transplant.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Reye Syndrome, Glutaric Acidemia Type 2, Cerebral Hypoxia, Acute Respiratory Distress Syndrome (ARDS), and Lung Transplant.

 Experienced in Reye Syndrome